M0stW3nt3d/LUA-Password_Generator-V2/README.md

 # LUA-Password_Generator-V2
-This is an updated version of my password generator I made.
+This is an updated and better customization version of the LUAU password generator I made.